ocaml/ocaml.org/data/tutorials/language/3ds_02_maps.md

 - : int option = Some 99
 ```

-You should experiment with different update functions, several behaviors are possible.
+You should experiment with different update functions; several behaviors are possible.

 ## Checking if a Key is Contained in a Map